raspberrypilearning/lineup/README.md

-# find-the-clone
+# Lineup

-Don't forget to update the project name in LICENSE.md
+This project can be found at https://projects.raspberrypi.org/en/projects/Lineup